PolluxTroy0/S2Launcher/README.md

  - It seems that after some days of running, some instabilitys may occurs on the server.
 It is recommended to restart it from time to time.
- - All players must use the same game version with same mods as the running server to be aple to play and avoid bugs.
+ - All players must use the same game version with same mods as the running server to be able to play and avoid bugs.

 ### Reminder
 Always make a backup of your game and savegames before using any mods or program.